polywrap/documentation/docs/resources/developer-tooling.md

 ## **Introduction**

-We offer an extensive set of developer tools to build Web3APIs.
+We offer an extensive set of developer tools to build wrappers.
 If the platform or language you need to use isn't listed here, send us a note on [Discord](https://discord.com/invite/Z5m88a5qWu)!

 ## **Developer Tools**